ar4/deepwave/docs/pytorch.rst

     # Expected output:
     # tensor([0., 1., 2.])

 Even with a longer and more intricate operation chain, PyTorch effortlessly calculates the gradients.
 Notice that `d` depends on `a` both directly (through `a * c`) and indirectly (through `b`).
 Also, the reported gradient for `a` is `[5., 5., 5.]`, not `[3., 3., 3.]`.
 This is because PyTorch accumulates gradients.
 If `a.grad` was not explicitly cleared from a previous computation, the new gradients are added to the existing ones.
-This accumulation is particularly useful when processing large datasets in smaller batches, allowing you to accumulate gradients across batches before an optimizer step.
+This accumulation is particularly useful when processing large datasets in smaller batches, allowing you to accumulate gradients across batches before an optimiser step.

-**Optimization and Inversion**
+**Optimisation and Inversion**

-With the ability to compute gradients, we can perform optimization and inversion.
-PyTorch offers various optimizers, or you can implement your own.
+With the ability to compute gradients, we can perform optimisation and inversion.
+PyTorch offers various optimisers, or you can implement your own.
 Here's an example using the Stochastic Gradient Descent (SGD) method:

 .. code-block:: python